MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 ### Add a policy to your package

-Surface Hub supports a subset of the policies in the [Policy configuration service provider] (/windows/client-management/mdm/policy-configuration-service-provider).
+Surface Hub supports a subset of the policies in the [Policy configuration service provider](/windows/client-management/mdm/policy-configuration-service-provider).
 Some of those policies can be configured with Windows Configuration Designer.

  **To add [CSP policies](/windows/client-management/mdm/policies-in-policy-csp-supported-by-surface-hub):**